Drive and Ride Sober

 Safety While Driving this Labor Day

 Regardless of how you plan to celebrate for the Labor Day this year, safety needs to be the top priority.
 Not only do you want to follow safety measures by wearing a mask, social distancing with those outside of your immediate household, and washing your hands regularly, but you want to make sound decisions by being responsible if you choose to drink.
-Ways to be safe Labor Day weekend:

 - If you plan to drink alcohol (or use any substances that could impair your driving), make arrangements beforehand for a ride home.